spiral/docs/grpc/configuration.md

 $ openssl req -newkey rsa:2048 -nodes -keyout app.key -x509 -days 365 -out app.crt
 ```

-> Make sure to use proper domain name or `localhost`, it will required to make your clients connect properly.
+> Make sure to use a proper domain name or `localhost`, it will be required to make your clients connect properly.

 ## GRPC UI
 Use https://github.com/fullstorydev/grpcui to connect to GRPC from the web browser.
 You will need to install Golang